-We also reflect on everything that we experienced in the previous year.
-Amidst the challenges and ups and downs, we take the time to appreciate the happy moments, time spent with friends and family and the good times!
+Like many folks, we also reflect on everything that we experienced in the previous year.
+Amidst the challenges and ups and downs, we take the time to appreciate the happy moments and the time spent with family and friends!

 Our printable New Year's Questionnaire and DIY Family Time Capsule are a wonderful way to celebrate the New Year and start a tradition that will be fun for this year and every New Year to come!